grumpyf0x48/java-command-line-quickstart/README.md

 ## Rename application

-By default, this template creates an application named `java_command_line_quickstart`.
+By default, this template creates an application named `command_line_quickstart`.

 To rename it, for example to `brand-new-app`, start the following command: